arnav-jain1/Fall_2024/EECS_678/6- Scheduling.md

 Then C runs for 2 out of 3 but then gets moved to P2.
 C then runs in P2 where it finishes (will be moved back to P1 if returns)
 ![[Pasted image 20241104142007.png]] time = 10
-<mark style="background: #FF5582A6;">Ask what happens if finishes at the same time as the time slice and preemption before time expires</mark>

 ### Solaris dispatch
 ![[Pasted image 20241104142217.png]]